tagomobile/api/documents/generate.md

 Trackable code will be added into the account automatically.

-For Non-Trackable could could specify if you would like to add it into the account or not.
+For Non-Trackable you could specify if code needed to be added it into the account, once generated, or not.

 * `POST /generate` add barcode.